dart-lang/language/working/augmentation-libraries/feature-specification.md

 original function, getter, setter, or variable initializer.

 **TODO: I'm not sold on `augment super`.
 Is there a better syntax?**

+The same declaration can be augmented multiple times by separate augmentation libraries.
+When that happens, the merge order defined previously determines which order the wrapping is applied.

 ### Augmenting types